EffahAdode3/Systemtracking/README.md

 Admins can add new shipments, update details, and mark shipments as delivered.
 Notifications

-4 Automated email  to clients when there are updates on their shipments (e.g., out for delivery, delivered).
+4 Automated email  to clients when there are updates on their shipments ( out for delivery, delivered).
 Reporting

 5 Generate detailed reports on shipment statuses, delivery times, and more.